Can ChatGPT Forecast Stock Price Movements? Return Predictability and Large Language Models: Institutional Background

 ChatGPT is a large-scale language model developed by OpenAI based on the GPT (Generative Pre-trained Transformer) architecture.
-It is one of the most advanced natural language processing (NLP) models developed to date and trained on a massive corpus of text data to understand the structure and patterns of natural language.
-The Generative Pre-trained Transformer (GPT) architecture is a deep learning algorithm used for natural language processing tasks.
+It is one of the most advanced natural language processing (NLP) models developed so far and was trained on a massive corpus of text data to understand the structure and patterns of natural language.
+The Generative Pre-trained Transformer (GPT) architecture is a deep learning algorithm for natural language processing tasks.
 It was developed by OpenAI and is based on the Transformer architecture, which was introduced in \citet{Vaswani2017AttentionNeed}.
-The GPT architecture has achieved state-of-the-art performance in a range of natural language processing tasks, including language translation, text summarization, question answering, and text completion.
+The GPT architecture has achieved state-of-the-art performance in various natural language processing tasks, including language translation, text summarization, question answering, and text completion.

 The GPT architecture uses a multi-layer neural network to model the structure and patterns of natural language.
 It is pre-trained on a large corpus of text data, such as Wikipedia articles or web pages, using unsupervised learning methods.
 This pre-training process allows the model to develop a deep understanding of language syntax and semantics, which is then fine-tuned for specific language tasks.
 One of the unique features of the GPT architecture is its use of the transformer block, which enables the model to handle long sequences of text by using self-attention mechanisms to focus on the most relevant parts of the input.
-This attention mechanism allows the model to better understand the context of the input and generate more accurate and coherent responses.
+This attention mechanism allows the model to understand the input context better and generate more accurate and coherent responses.

-ChatGPT has been trained to perform a wide range of language tasks such as translation, summarization, question answering, and even generating coherent and human-like text.
-ChatGPT's ability to generate human-like responses has made it a powerful tool for creating chatbots and virtual assistants that can converse with users in a natural and intuitive way.
-While ChatGPT is a powerful tool for language-based tasks, it is not trained specifically to predict stock returns or provide financial advice.
-Hence, we test its capabilities when predicting stock returns.
+ChatGPT has been trained to perform various language tasks such as translation, summarization, question answering, and generating coherent and human-like text.
+ChatGPT's ability to generate human-like responses has made it useful for creating chatbots and virtual assistants to converse with users.
+While ChatGPT is designed for general-purpose language-based tasks, it is not explicitly trained to predict stock returns.

+In addition to evaluating ChatGPT, we also assess the capabilities of other prominent natural language processing models such as BERT, BART, DistilBart-MNLI, FinBERT, and Llama2.
+By considering the more basic models alongside ChatGPT, we can examine the importance of model complexity for stock return prediction based on textual data.
+Appendix A at the end of the paper provides an overview of the 12 LLMs we study in this paper.